Clarence Wijewardena: Moonstones

 Wijewardena formed the Moonstones at the age of 21 with Annesley Malewana as lead vocalist.
 Managed by an advertising icon, Sri Sangabo Corea, the group recorded several songs, which aired on the Saturday Star program in 1966.

 The young musicians were mentored by Sri Sangabo Corea, together with veteran Radio Ceylon/SLBC broadcaster Vernon Corea.
-Vijaya Corea, gave all the radio exposure that introduced their music to the ears of the listeners and was a guide, a listening ear, mentor and encouragement in all their endeavours, throughout.
+Vijaya Corea, provided radio exposure that helped introduce their music to a wider audience.

 Clarence recorded songs for each of their immediate family members in gratitude.

 Their 1968 debut EP "Mango Nanda" was released on the JVPC007 Philips label selling up to 5,000 copies.
 It included the songs Mango Nanda, Ruwan Puraya, Seetha Ude and Menike.
 Their second release "More Hits by the Moonstones" came out in November that year, on the Sooriya label and included the hits Kalu Mama, Rosa Male, Ramani and Goyam Kapanawa.
 Later the song Mango Nanda was selected the best Sinhala song by the Hit Parade program on Radio Ceylon as well.
 In 1969, the Moonstones welcomed female vocalist Indrani Perera who sang lead on the best selling hit Dilhani.
 Wijewardena himself only sang lead on Dileepa Podi Puthu an adaptation of a poem written by Karunaratne Abeysekera to his son.

 During the 'Moonstones' era, Wijewardena, who performed as a composer and music director, became a singer.
 Wijewardena took the initiative to start a three-member band, he was a self taught guitarist.
 However, later the 'Moonstones' were formed with Annesley playing the key role as lead singer.
 After he left the Moonstones in 1970, he held a musical show in Moratuwa with Chanaka Perera and Wijith Peiris and the show was named as "Breakaways from the Moonstones".
 The late Mike Goonesekera took over the reins of the Moonstones after the departure of Clarence.